Skip to content

 3. Overhead Paloff Press: Grab a band or cable and kneel on the ground, facing 90 degrees away from the band or cable anchor.
 Attach the band or cable at shoulder width, step away from the anchor to create some tension, and press overhead.
 Pause at the top and repeat for 12-15 reps per set on each side.

-Thank you for reading!
+Thank you for reading about Quadratus Lumborum trigger points!
 Check out these articles next to master your lower back muscles and pain:

 Sources: